M.A. in Counseling

 After all applications have been reviewed, the most qualified applicants are invited to interview in mid-March.
 After interviews are completed, final decision letters will be mailed no later than May 1st but these timelines can be adjusted based on circumstances (weather, emergencies, etc.).
 Please note that meeting the minimum requirements does not guarantee interview or admission to the M.A. in Counseling program.

-Update as of 2/8/2021: The Master of Arts in Counseling program is seeking accreditation from CACREP.
-Here is our program's status.
+The Master of Arts in Counseling program sought accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and received notice of our accreditation on August 12, 2024.
+The program is accredited for eight years and graduates of the program can consider themselves graduated from a CACREP program dating back to July 11, 2022.
+Here is our program's status on their website.
 Stockton was one of three institutions that received a CACREP Grant to assist with the accreditation process.
-The program coordinator, Dr. Sara Martino, was featured on their website.
+The Program Chair, Dr. Sara Martino, was featured on their website.

 Apply today.
 If you have further questions you can Request More Information or call the Office of Graduate Admissions at (609) 626-3640 or E-mail gradschool@stockton.edu.